DCAN-Labs/cdni-brain/docs/containers.md

 - Run `ssh umii-midbig-dev-docker.oit.umn.edu`

-Assuming you have a github repository that has the dockerfile to build your image and any prerequisite files, download the repository to the machine
+Assuming you have a GitHub repository that has the Dockerfile to build your image and any prerequisite files, download the repository to the machine

 - Run `git clone html-to-repo --branch name-of-branch-to-clone`

-- If you are asked for your credentials, enter your github username, then open GitHub and go to Settings -> Developer Settings (located at very bottom) -> Personal Access Tokens and click Generate New Token.
+- If you are asked for your credentials, enter your GitHub username, then open GitHub and go to Settings -> Developer Settings (located at very bottom) -> Personal Access Tokens and click Generate New Token.
 Enter the new token ID as your password.

 Navigate into the cloned repository